Honey, I Shrunk the Audience!: Synopsis

+Adam takes a picture of the audience with a blinding flash and picks up the theater to "show the little people to Mommy", despite the objections of Nick.
+The whole room is lifted right off its construction for a minute or two as Adam walks around showing the other regular-sized people a better view of the tiny Nick and the audience.
+After showing it around, Diane and Channing urge Adam to put the theater back where he found it.
+Then Gigabyte, much larger than the miniature audience, nearly eats them (as he had not yet been fed that day).
+Quark then chases him away with a few barks.

+Near the end, the floor begins shaking as Diane and Adam appear again as they crawl on their knees towards Nick without hurting him and Diane jokingly says if he keeps shrinking then no one is going to invite a giant mother and a shrunken son anywhere to lighten his mood.
+Nick proceeds to get his father's attention by telling him to hurry up before he is swept away.
+Wayne announces the machine is ready, which makes Diane walk far away from Nick to avoid any more mistakes on her behalf.
+Wayne fixes the machine in time and returns the audience and Nick back to normal size, but Quark is momentarily affected by the beam and then runs backstage out of sight.

 Wayne accepts his award and begins his speech, but he is interrupted by Nick warning of a "big, humongous problem."
 Diane then says, "Wayne, you didn't!"
 He then responds with, "Honey, I did!
 I blew up the dog!"
-The now giant Quark walks out onto the stage and the curtain closes while viewers hear the Imagination Institute's crew trying to stop him from crushing the place.
+The now-giant Quark walks out onto the stage and the curtain closes while viewers hear the Imagination Institute's crew trying to stop him from crushing the place.
 He then finds his way through the curtain and sneezes on the audience for the finale (which triggers hidden water sprayers in the back of the seats), closing the show.
 Diane then says, "Bad boy Quark!
 You know better than that!"
 As they leave, the audience can hear the commotion from backstage continue.